The Gambling Law Review: Netherlands

 In its prevailing format, the Act only defines those games of chance for which one or more licences can be awarded for the offering thereof.
 These are explained in greater detail under Section II.iv.
 No general categories such as 'betting' or 'gaming' are used.

 On 19 February 2019, the Senate approved the remote gambling bill, which was published as the Remote Gaming Act a day later.
 It will amend the underlying Act so as to enable licences to be awarded for remote games of chance.
-These amendments have not yet entered into force.
+These amendments entered into force on 1 April 2021.
 Two types of licence will be awarded: sports betting and casino gaming.
 Within these two categories, poker, casino games, slot machines, sports betting (fixed odds), exchange betting, pari-mutuel betting, live betting and short-odds bingo will be permitted, while online lotteries (including long-odds bingo), spread betting and betting on non-sports events will remain prohibited.
 Offering bets on virtual sports (where the outcome is generated by a random number generator and treated as casino games), fantasy sports (regarded as sports betting) and e-sports will in principle be allowed, subject to conditions being satisfied.

 The regulation of gambling is guided by offering a legitimate alternative to unlawful offers through which demand can be 'channelised'.
 However, the use of monopolies per type has been implemented so as to reduce competition between operators with a view to preventing the excessive consumption of gambling services.
 Prior to the introduction of some forms of gambling, legislative texts reveal that the generation of revenues (e.g., for sports) was a key motivating factor.
 There will not be a cap on the number of remote gambling licences available, but strict regulatory requirements will be relied upon to achieve the same regulatory objectives.
 Another key line of reform was set to be the dissolution of Holland Casino's monopoly on the provision of casino gambling and the privatisation of this state-owned operator.
 However, following criticism from the Senate, the bill making privatisation possible was withdrawn in May 2019.
 An eventual sale of Holland Casino will not be going ahead in the near future.